ankumar/architecture/Patterns/Stuff.md

 # Design Heuristics

 Businesses across Retail, Finance, Health, Education etc. are transforming Architecture & Technology stacks around Cloud Technologies.
-The architecture is being developed in vendor neutral open source communities led by [Cloud Native Computing Foundation](https://www.cncf.io/).
+This change mostl likely going to be accelerated due to COVID.
+The architecture is being developed in a vendor neutral driven by open source communities under [Cloud Native Computing Foundation](https://www.cncf.io/) & other [organizations](https://opensource.com/resources/organizations).

 *Cloud Native technologies empower organizations to build and run scalable applications in modern, dynamic environments such as public, private, and hybrid clouds. **Containers, service meshes, microservices, immutable infrastructure, and declarative APIs exemplify this approach.** These techniques enable loosely coupled systems that are resilient, manageable, and observable.
 Combined with robust automation, they allow engineers to make high-impact changes frequently and predictably with minimal toil.*